trevorgrayson/pointillism/legal/privacy.md

 We may share your personal information in the following situations:

 * **With Service Providers**: We may share Your personal information with Service Providers to monitor and analyze the use of our Service, to contact You.
+Personal Data will be shared on a need to know basis.
 * **With other users**: when You share personal information or otherwise interact in the public areas with other users, such information may be viewed by all users and may be publicly distributed outside.
 If You interact with other users or register through a Third-Party Social Media Service, Your contacts on the Third-Party Social Media Service may see Your name, profile, pictures and description of Your activity.
 Similarly, other users will be able to view descriptions of Your activity, communicate with You and view Your profile.

+We will not sell your Personal Data.

 ## Retention of Your Personal Data